redphx/better-xcloud/README.md

 | PL    | Packets Lost       | Total number of packets lost                                                                                      |
 | FL    | Frames Lost        | The total number of frames dropped prior to decode or dropped because the frame missed its display deadline       |

-These info are provied by WebRTC API.
+These info are provided by WebRTC API.
 You can use browser's built-in tool to see more info:
 - Chrome/Edge/Chromium variants: `chrome://webrtc-internals`
 - Firefox: `about:webrtc`

+📝 Having this info on all the time might reduce your enjoyment, so I'd recommend you to only use it when having network problem.

 ## Capture screenshot